aghinsa/aghinsa.github.io/_posts/2020-05-18-gsoc_diaries.md

  [Project proposal](https://summerofcode.withgoogle.com/projects/#5892754623692800)

  I'll be working on setting up a *Distribuited Orchestrator* (I'll be using this term a lot, 1. it sounds fancy, 2.can't find anything else which is short and to the point :D).
 Currently the whole workflow of DFFML runs in a single machine, the crux of the project is to enable the DataFlow to run in multiple nodes.
-You'll get to know more about the project in the upcoming post.
+You'll get to know more about the project in the upcoming posts.